vbookshelf/Private-Audio-Transcriber-MLX/README.md

 ### Digitize voice notes offline.

-- A lightweight, fully offline dictation and transcription tool for Mac.
+- A lightweight, fully offline dictation and transcription workstation for Mac.
 - Collaborative workflow.
 The system transcribes fast.
 You immediately fix any errors.
 - Record in app, or drag and drop audio files.
 - Your data never leaves your device.